contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/02_expose-sql-via-api.md

 # 1. Prepare the SQL Data Source

-In this tutorial example, we create an SQL table named **T_ADDRESS** with the following fields:
+In this tutorial example, we create an SQL table named **T_CONTACT** with the following fields:

 <li>**ID** (varchar): primary key</li>
 <li>**FIRST_NAME** (varchar): first name</li>